Counselor Education (COUN)

 Students engage in a review of crisis-counseling techniques related to a variety of crisis situations that may occur in families and with individuals in mental health agency and school settings.
 Students learn the foundations of successful crisis intervention to assist in prevention of crisis and encourage personal growth and coping following a crisis experience.
 Issues related to family violence and other issues of trauma are discussed.
 Prerequisite: COUN 5364.

 COUN 5397.
 Human Grwth & Dev Acrs Lfspan.
 3 Hours.

 Students engage in a review of theory and research concerning the growth and development of the individual through the lifespan with emphasis placed on childhood and adolescence as well as an attempt to relate theory and research to present concerns and problems of teachers through the study of physiological, psychological and social interrelationships.
 Experience in the procedures of child study are provided.

 Students are provided with extensive practical experience related to sandtray as a therapeutic intervention for children, adolescents, adults, and families.
 This course uses both didactic and experiential methods to enhance a student's knowledge, skills and competence in using sandtray as a therapeutic modality with clients.
 The curricula for this course include knowledge of the literature of the discipline and ongoing student engagement in practice related to professional practice.

 COUN 5399.
 Play Therapy Basics.
 3 Hours.

-This course is designed to enhance/increase the counselor?s understanding of the child?s world as perceived by the child, the relationship between the child?s world and behavior.
-The major theories of play therapy, and the utilization of play media to facilitate the child?s self-exploration, self-expression, self-understanding, and personal growth will be explored.
+This course is designed to enhance/increase the counselors understanding of the child?s world as perceived by the child and the relationship between the child?s world and behavior.
+The major theories of play therapy and the utilization of play media to facilitate the child?s self-exploration, self-expression, self-understanding, and personal growth are explored.